Adwords with Unknown Budgets and Beyond: Preliminaries

-To understand a crucial but often implicit assumption in the Adwords setting, we define the bid-to-budget ratio, In the Adwords setting, one typically assumes that $\gamma\to 0$.
-This is also called the \emph{small bid} assumption.
+A standard assumption in the Adwords setting is the that the maximum bid-to-budget ratio, is small, i.e., $\gamma\to 0$.
+This is also called the \emph{small bid} or the \emph{large budget/capacity} assumption.
 This assumption is in line with the practice of search ads, where individual bids are typically much smaller than the overall budget.
-Note that the $(1-1/e)$ guarantee for the bid pricing algorithm of \cite{msvv} holds only in the small bid regime.
-Even in this regime, no online algorithm can have competitive ratio better than $(1-1/e)$.
-The focus of this paper is on OBA with unknown budgets in the small bid regime.
+Recall that the $(1-1/e)$ guarantee of \cite{msvv} holds only in the small bid regime.
+Even in this regime, no online algorithm has a competitive ratio better than $(1-1/e)$.